andybzn/andybzn/README.md

 I'm a Tech Consultant by day, PowerShell nerd by night.
 When not solving issues for others, I try my best to automate my life 🤖

-* So far this year, I've consumed ~1098 cups of coffee.
-I think.
+* So far this year, I've consumed 3 cups of coffee.
 * I don't cheat on my contribution graph.

-🎄🎄

 -------------
 🏆 2020 Achievements 🏆